jandrewjohnson/seals/README.md

 ## Hazelbean and Project Flow

-GTAP-InVEST relies on Hazelbean, a collection of geospatial processing tools based on gdal, numpy, scipy, cython, pygeoprocessing, taskgraph, natcap.invest, geopandas and many others to assist in common spatial analysis tasks in sustainability science, ecosystem service assessment, global integrated modelling assessment, natural capital accounting, and/or calculable general equilibrium modelling.
+SEALS relies on the Hazelbean project, available via PIP.
+Hazelbean is a collection of geospatial processing tools based on gdal, numpy, scipy, cython, pygeoprocessing, taskgraph, natcap.invest, geopandas and many others to assist in common spatial analysis tasks in sustainability science, ecosystem service assessment, global integrated modelling assessment,  natural capital accounting, and/or calculable general equilibrium modelling.

+Note that for hazelbean to work, your computer will need to be configured to compile Cython files to C code.
+This workflow is tested in a Python  3.10, 64 bit Windows environment.
+It should work on other system environments, but this is not yet tested.

 One key component of Hazelbean is ProjectFlow, which manages directories, base_data, parallel computation and other details.
 ProjectFlow defines a tree of tasks that can easily be run in parallel where needed and keeping track of task-dependencies.
 ProjectFlow borrows heavily in concept (though not in code) from the taskgraph Python library but adds a predefined file structure suited to research and exploration tasks.